IBM/community-automation/ansible/roles/request_ocp_roks/readme.md

 ## Requirements

 1. The "ibm.cloudcollection".
-Version 1.8.2 is currently known to work.
-Newer versions are known to cause issues with the embedded roles.
+Version 1.28.0 is currently known to work.
 To install: `ansible-galaxy collection install ibm.cloudcollection`.
 You can also use the "requirements.yml" file located in 'ansible/request-ocp-roks-play'.
 2. IBM-Cloud terraform-provider-ibm v1.9.0
 3. Terraform v0.12.20